-- From the Add subnets section, choose the availability zone and private subnets you want to add.
+- From the Add subnets section, choose the Availability Zone and private subnets that you want to add.

-- Select the public subnets you want to delete, and then choose Remove.
+- Select the public subnets that you want to delete, and then choose Remove.

 - Choose Save.

-Modify the DB instance to enable the Multi-AZ deployment.
+Modify the DB instance to turn on the Multi-AZ deployment.
 The new secondary launches in one of the remaining private subnets.

-Reboot your DB instance with failover and disable Multi-AZ deployment
+Reboot your DB instance with failover and turn off Multi-AZ deployment

 When your DB instance fails over, the secondary, which is using the private IP, becomes the primary and the public subnet becomes the secondary.

-After you have rebooted your DB instance with failover, you need to remove the secondary which is now in the public subnet.
-To do this, modify your DB instance to disable Multi-AZ, again.
+After you reboot your DB instance with failover, remove the secondary, which is now in the public subnet.
+To do this, modify the DB instance to turn off Multi-AZ, again.
 You can do this by setting Multi-AZ deployment to No.